Emersonmiady/datacamp/README.md

 # DataCamp
 I'm very thankful to my company __*ICMC Júnior*__, that has distributed the __*DataCamp*__ platform to its workers! \
 So, this repository contains some files from the learning platform.
-I've used these to improve my knowledge about Data Science. :)
+I've used these to improve my knowledge about Data Science :)

 ## Carrer Tracks
 I really have loved the way that DataCamp teaches in __*Carrer Tracks*__, because it makes an objective path to follow, with a lot of courses!